ViscousTests/website/content/docs/health-and-longevity/food.md

    want to eat.
  - Eating one meal a day, so that I don't have a "snack-train" problem of having future meals induce hunger.

+## "Snack Train"-ing

+One pattern I've noticed in myself that eating food will put me in a lower-focus mood.
+If I try to do something that requires focus in this mood, my body will resist me and often want to eat more food instead as an alternative activity.
+Unfortunately, eating more food will just perpetuate the cycle; in fact it will become even harder to focus as more of my energy needs to go to digestion.

+The key here is to break the cycle by somehow riding through the low energy mood without pushing myself so much that I want to eat.
+Sometimes this is really hard, because doing things that require focus is fulfilling :(.

+I'm basically just writing this as a reminder to myself to push through when I'm in this mood for the sake of my future self!

 # Fasting